Bry-sur-Marne

-The commune of Bry-sur-Marne is part of the sector of Porte de Paris, one of the four sectors of the "new town" of Marne-la-Vallée.
+Part of the Métropole du Grand Paris, on the departmental border with Seine-Saint-Denis, Bry-sur-Marne is the westernmost commune of Marne-la-Vallée.

 History

 Prehistory and early history

 Bry's name comes from the Celtic word Briw, which means a bridge or a river crossing.
 The area has been inhabited since Neolithic times.
 The town's motto, which features on its coat of arms, is "Moult viel que Paris" - old French for "Much older than Paris".

 In 1903, archeologist Adrien Mentienne uncovered the bones of a large bovine which died 15,000 years ago.
 In 1982, the skeleton of a woman who died in the 5th century BC was uncovered beneath the playground of a school in Bry.
 It is now housed in the town's museum.

 From that century onwards, there was a permanent human presence where Bry now stands.
 In 1886, a necropolis was found which contained pottery, Gaul and Frankish weaponry, silver and gold jewelry, and coins, dating from the Gaul era to the Merovingian.
 The first known written mention of the town named Bry was in a charter signed by King Charles the Bald in 861.

 The first church was built in 1130.